Director and Co-Founder of the Human Givens approach

 - Good Practice: Ethics for the caring professions

-- Delving Deeper: Fear and political chaos
+- Delving Deeper: How to overcome fear and political chaos

 - Delving Deeper: Exploring consciousness